ibm-cloud-docs/codeengine/add-registry.md

 {:video: .video}

-# Adding access to a private container registry
+# Adding access to a container registry
 {: #add-registry}

-Before you can push or pull images in a private container registry, you must add access to a container registry.
+{{site.data.keyword.codeenginefull}} can access images that are stored in registries that are in the same account as your project, provided that your ID is authorized for access.
+For private registry access, you must add access to a container registry.
 {: shortdesc}

 A container image registry, or registry, is a repository for your container images.
 For example, Docker Hub and {{site.data.keyword.registryfull_notm}} are container image registries.
 A container image registry can be public or private.
 With {{site.data.keyword.codeengineshort}}, you can add access to your private container image registries.